Geertruida Wijsmuller-Meijer

 Geertruida Wijsmuller-Meijer (21 April 1896, Alkmaar – 30 August 1978, Amsterdam) was a Dutch resistance fighter who brought Jewish children and adults into safety before and during World War II.
-Together with other people involved in the pre-war Kindertransport, she saved the lives of more than 10,000 Jewish children.
+Together with other people involved in the pre-war Kindertransport, she saved the lives of more than 10,000 Jewish children, fleeing antisemitism.
 She was honored as Righteous among the Nations by Yad Vashem.
 After the war she served on the Amsterdam city council.

 Early life

 Geertruida Wijsmuller-Meijer, known as "Truus" to her family, was born in the city of Alkmaar.
 She was the firstborn child of Jacob Meijer, who worked in a drug store, and Hendrika Boer, a self-employed dressmaker.
+Truus came from a reformed liberal family.
 For two years she attended the School of Commerce.
 Her teachers described her as a "desperate case", "even though she is diligent".
 But gradually things got better, In 1913, the family moved to Amsterdam.
-Her parents taught her to stand up for people and, in 1919 after World War I, set an example of helping the needy by taking into their home an Austrian boy who needed to recuperate.
+Her parents taught her to stand up for people who deserve and need it.
+In 1919 after World War I, they set an example of helping the needy by taking into their home an Austrian boy who needed to recuperate.

 A year later, she got her first job at a bank, where she met her future husband, the banker J. F. (Joop) Wijsmuller.
 They married in 1922 and lived on the Nassaukade in an apartment on the third floor.
-Wijsmuller stopped working, as was usual at the time.
+Wijsmuller stopped working, as was legally required.at the time.
 When it became clear that they were not having children, Wijsmuller became involved in social work.
+Through her social work she met Jewish women.
 Her husband supported her in all her activities.
 From 1933, they could always count on their live-in assistant, Cietje Hackmann, who did administration work and took care of children, if they stayed with them, when Wijsmuller was away from home.